 This Cotoneaster is a fine shrub that grows vigorously and produces long, looping branches from its base, and reaches about ten feet high.
 It is drought tolerant and trouble-free and can be controlled annually by cutting up to a third of the larger branches at ground level.

 In most respects, these shrubs are desirable elements of the landscape, but they spread over a large area and create a lot of shade.
 In addition, as natives of western China, they do not relate to the Mediterranean climate zones.
+Here the Best Tree Removal Company Phoenix AZ experts can help you.

 The plan is to replace these shrubs with several olive trees (Olea europaea), which are native to Crete and Syria, originally, and strongly associated with the Mediterranean basin area.
 They are evergreens, with gray-green leaves and an attractive natural form that is graceful and billowing.